Learning never ends…

 Knowledge management not simple knowledge transfer. eLearning is commonly viewed as authored courses, but eLearning can incorporate all sorts of online technologies.
 You can design in a variety of tools, that allow collaboration and conversation.
 This can help you to capture organisational knowledge that becomes available for future learners.

 The foundation of a learning community is built on sharing what you know with others.
 Depending on how the course is structured, you can encourage sharing of resources and insight gained from the course.

 Becoming an employer of choice.
 People want opportunities to grow and progress and a portfolio of eLearning courses can be an excellent recruiting tool.
 Employees can explore other opportunities in the organisation.
 During breaks or downtime, they can take fifteen minutes learning to better manage meetings or improve working with peers.

-Finally, eLearning is good for the environment.
 A recent Open University study found that “producing and providing distance learning courses consumes an average of 90% less energy and produces 85% fewer CO2 emissions per student than conventional face-to-face courses.”